Opinion | Why regime change in Moscow is not the goal

 And yet it would be dangerous to overstate this.
 A popular reference point is the fall of the Soviet Union after the quagmire in Afghanistan, but that collapse had multiple causes.
 Russia’s loss in the Crimean War led to Emperor Alexander II’s liberal revolution in the 1850s.
 Defeat in the Russo-Japanese War prompted the first Russian Revolution in 1905.
 And heavy losses in World War I, combined with inflation and food shortages, resulted in the October Revolution of 1917.

 But those pre-revolutionary events are more than a century old.
 And history also teaches that the czar you know sometimes turns out to be better than the train full of revolutionaries you don’t.
-Who can say for sure that whomever or whatever follows Putin in Moscow will be more reasonable?
+Who can say for sure that whoever or whatever follows Putin in Moscow will be more reasonable?
 Putin is a leader who has been closely studied in the West for decades; multiple U.S. presidents have met and negotiated with him; anyone who takes his place is likely to be untested and unknown.
 This is why calling for regime change with a nuclear state is very dangerous business.

 The Biden administration is not alone in its caution.
 After a spokesman for British Prime Minister Boris Johnson said sanctions are “intended to bring down the Putin regime” and France’s finance minister said the hope is to “cause the collapse of the Russian economy,” both governments quickly walked back these comments last week.